Agriculture in Turkey

 Agriculture is still an important sector of Turkey's economy, and the country is one of the world's top ten agricultural producers.
 Wheat, sugar beet, milk, poultry, cotton, vegetables and fruit are major products; and Turkey is the world's largest grower of hazelnuts, apricots, and oregano.
+Almost all the seeds used in Turkey are produced domestically.

 Half of Turkey's land is agricultural, and farming employs about 15% of the workforce, but under half a million farmers.
 It provides about 10% of exports and over 5% of gross domestic product (GDP).
 Over 380 billion lira of agricultural subsidy is budgeted for 2024.

 Despite being a major food producer, Turkey is a net wheat importer, much of it coming from Russia and Ukraine.
 Turkey is the European Union's fourth largest vegetable supplier and seventh largest fruit supplier.
 Turkey would like to extend the EU Customs Union Agreement to agricultural products.

 Around half of Turkey's agricultural greenhouse gas is due to cattle.
 (Note: Total 72 Mt: 27 Mt enteric fermentation + 61% of 9 Mt manure management = 32 Mt + unknown share of agricultural soils.)
 According to the World Bank, the sector should adapt more to climate change in Turkey and make technical improvements.
-Strategic planning is the responsibility of the Ministry of Agriculture and Forestry, but no plan for 2024 onwards has yet been published.
-Almost all the seeds used in Turkey are produced domestically.
+The Ministry of Agriculture and Forestry has a strategic plan to 2028.